Summer 2025 Reproductive Justice Legal Fellowship

-The Summer Reproductive Justice Legal Fellow’s responsibilities will depend upon the priorities of the Project but might include:
+The Summer Reproductive Justice Legal Fellow’s responsibilities will generally include:

-• legal research and writing on reproductive justice issues, primarily in, but not exclusive to, Texas;
+• performing legal research and writing on reproductive justice issues in Texas;

-• helping in the tracking of criminal and civil cases in Texas related to pregnancy outcomes as part of a nationwide tracking collaborative with other advocacy groups and law schools, including retrieving and cataloging legal documents from Texas court systems;
+• tracking criminal and civil cases in Texas related to pregnancy outcomes, as part of a nationwide tracking collaborative with other advocacy groups and law schools, including retrieving and cataloging legal documents from Texas court systems;

 • supporting outreach to Texas-based and national legal service providers as well as to local, national, and international partners;

-• assisting in the preparation and coordination of training materials, legal resource pamphlets, presentations, and other support for attorneys, healthcare providers, and the general public in Texas and across the country;
+• assisting in the preparation and coordination of training materials, legal resource pamphlets, presentations, and other support for attorneys, healthcare providers, and the public in Texas and across the United States;

-• facilitating interdisciplinary relationships and communication across the UT campus on issues at the intersection of reproductive and criminal justice;
+• facilitating interdisciplinary relationships and communication across the UT campus relating to issues at the intersection of reproductive justice and criminal law;

 • attend weekly team meetings and other events hosted by the Rapoport Center and the Reproductive Justice Defense Project.